FScociety/soerensc-web-hugo/content/work/shorts/naturalism_explainer_video/index.md

     - Minecraft
 weight: 20
 date: 2021-09-30
-summary: "German literature epoche explained in minecraft"
+summary: "A school project about a german literature epoche explained in minecraft."
 ---

 {{< text align=center >}}